Definition 1

 (d) minimise the use of heating and hot water technologies that use Hydrocarbons or produce Greenhouse Gases;

-(e) establish a programme to produce and sell renewable electricity generated by the development to residents or third parties;
+(e) establish a programme to produce and sell renewable electricity generated by the Development to residents or third parties;

 (g) use Offsetting for the Development as a last resort;